SanjanPiya/AppRTC-iOS/README.md

     - https://developer.apple.com/library/content/documentation/iPhone/Conceptual/  iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html#//apple_ref/doc/uid/TP40007072-CH4-SW1
     - https://github.com/facebook/SocketRocket/pull/275
     - update socketrocket? https://cocoapods.org/?q=on%3Aios%20socketrocket

-- third state while changing camera 1-front 2-back -3 off
 - (setup) try multi URL selection list for urls and setups (for development, integration, productionq)

 ##Improvements & Checks
 - if url is not reachable or user already registered print error message
-- (sept) screen orientation change results in strange behavior - even sometimes connection breaks
+- (sept) screen orientation change results in strange behavior - even sometimes connection breaks (Update) orientation change works but is very slow.
+The Video at the remote side takes at least 10sec to appear again.
 - if phone goes offline does it unregister form server too?
-- iphone switches screen of after some minutes without activity (prevent)
 - don't display own user in listbox because it cannot be called
 - Error-Handling:
     - if appConfig is in wrong format display a message